citizenfx/natives/PED/SetPedHeadOverlayColor.md

 ## Parameters
 * **ped**: The ped entity
 * **overlayID**: An integer representing the overlay id
-* **colorType**: 1 for eyebrows, beards, and chest hair; 2 for blush and lipstick; and 0 otherwise, though not called in those cases.
+* **colorType**: 1 for eyebrows, beards, makeup, and chest hair; 2 for blush and lipstick; and 0 otherwise, though not called in those cases.
 * **colorID**: An integer representing the primary color id
 * **secondColorID**: An integer representing the secondary color id